nilsalex/yktotp-jsonapi/README.md

 # yktotp-jsonapi

-**❗This is still work in progress and only tested on a Linux operating system in conjunction with Google Chrome Beta.❗**
+**❗This is still work in progress and only tested on Windows 10 and a Linux operating system in conjunction with Google Chrome Beta.❗**

 Get TOTP codes from a YubiKey.
 Intended to be called from the